Technology / Networking

 What is the Object Identifier and Management Information Base (OID/MIB)?

 The Management Information Base (MIB) is the database that manages and stores all of those objects.
-The OID names and points to an object that's listed within the MIB hierarchy.
-To help explain the OID and MIB, imagine that you're an inventor.
-And imagine further that you built a network-enabled coffee pot.
+The OID names and points to an object listed within the MIB hierarchy.
+To help explain the OID and MIB, imagine that you're an inventor and built a network-enabled coffee pot.

 Being the good inventor that you are, you realize that the key to a good network-enabled coffee pot is sensors that can be monitored with SNMP.
 For instance, maybe you want to be able to tell if it's in a brewing cycle or not.

 That way, you could have a monitoring system set up on your computer that tells you when your coffee is done brewing.
 Maybe you also configure a monitor for the temperature, so you know how hot the coffee is.
-Or maybe you want to install a toggle that indicates if somebody brewed caf or decaf.
+Or, you want to install a toggle that indicates if somebody brewed caf or decaf.
 Or maybe a sensor to indicate how full the coffee pot is.
-That way you'll never be the one who gets the dregs of the pot.
+That way, you'll never be the one who gets the dregs of the pot.

-Each of these sensors and data flows can be assigned their own object identifier (OID).
-And in SNMP, that's a numeric string.
-An example might be "1.3.6.1.2.1.2.2.1.1".
+Each of these sensors and data flows can be assigned its own object identifier (OID), which in SNMP is a numeric string.
+An example might be "1.3.6.1.2.1.2.2.1.1."
 They're formatted like that because the MIB is like a catalog.
 You go to different sections of the catalog to find the right thing for the job.
 You categorize the sensors so that the similar jobs are all grouped together.

-Let's leave our coffee machine behind a moment and think with network devices that we'll be monitoring.
+Let's leave our coffee machine behind for a moment and think about the network devices we'll be monitoring.
 Usually, you have sections like the interface — how many packets came in that interface, how many errors that interface has had, is that interface up or down.
 These are just a few possibilities — there are whole libraries of different OIDs created to monitor different aspects of different devices on different networks.

-Management Information Bases are organized hierarchically.
-Before we can explain how to configure SNMP v3 on a device, we need to make sure we understand how an MIB is organized.
+Management Information Bases (MIBs) are organized hierarchically.
+Before we can explain how to configure SNMP v3 on a device, we need to understand how an MIB is organized.

-The International Standards Organization (ISO) initiated a tree structure — an organizational hierarchy — that MIBs follow.
-The ISO initiated it because they realized that with people making coffee makers, routers, switches, and servers, without an organizational structure that defines how to find all that data it'd be random chaos.
+The International Standards Organization (ISO) initiated a tree structure—an organizational hierarchy—that MIBs follow.
+The ISO initiated it because it realized that with people making coffee makers, routers, switches, and servers, without an organizational structure that defines how to find all that data, it'd be random chaos.

-An OID inside its MIB first specifies major branches of sensors, that's followed by major sub-branches, then sub-sub-branches, and all the way down to individual data streams.
+An OID inside its MIB first specifies major branches of sensors, followed by major sub-branches, then sub-sub-branches, and finally, individual data streams.

-Cisco has a robust MIB which we'll use to explain this.
-Accessing their SNMP Object Navigator used to be as simple as a Google search, but now you need an account to access it.
+Cisco has a robust MIB, which we'll use to explain this.
+Accessing their SNMP Object Navigator used to be as simple as a Google search, but now you need an account to do so.
 Nevertheless, we'll use their MIB.

-We'll start off by searching Cisco's SNMP Object Navigator for "ifindex".
+We'll start by searching Cisco's SNMP Object Navigator for "ifindex."
 This will show us the entry for interface indexes on Cisco devices.
-We learn from their documentation that the OID for their interface index is "1.3.6.1.2.1.2.2.1.1".
+We learn from their documentation that the OID for their interface index is "1.3.6.1.2.1.2.2.1.1."
 On the same page, we can see what that number signifies: the whole tree of how it's categorized inside the MIB.

 On their page for "ifindex", Cisco has listed how it categorized the interface index: "iso(1) -> org(3) -> dod(6) -> internet(1) -> mgmt(2) -> mib(1) -> interfaces(2)", all the way down to "ifTable(2) -> ifEntry (1) -> ifindex (1)".
 Each category and sub-category are listed with their respective number.
 With each subsequent number and category, you're becoming increasingly specific about which category a specific sensor index belongs in.